jangxx/autobahnraser-extractor/README.md

 ```

 The script would then extract the files to a directory named `mrcs`.
-You can use the `-O` parameter to change the output directory.
+You can use the `-O` parameter to change the output directory and the `-D` parameter to set the path of the input files.